SEN (Special Educational Needs)

 - A Speech and Language Therapist who works regularly in and out of school to assess and support children.

-- Educational Psychologist may offer advice or complete an assessment for a few children.
+- Educational Psychologist may offer advice or complete an assessment for a child if necessary.

-- Professionals from the Tess Team can offer assessments and advice about how to help children manage their behaviour and/or learning difficulties and support with school training needs.
+- Professionals from the TESS (Targetted Education Support Service) Team can offer assessments and advice about how to help children manage their social, emotional and mental health needs and/or learning difficulties and support with school training.

-- A named Outreach Worker from specialist provision schools in the local authority can offer support to children and staff in school about a child's specific need and/or school training needs.
+- Outreach Worker from specialist provision schools in the local authority can offer support to children and staff in school about a child's specific need and/or school training needs.

 - GP's/ Hospital professionals